bertelschmitt/multistreamYOLO/README.md

 ```
 (name-of-env) your-user-name:~$
 ```
-Now make sure that your viertualenv python is of version 3.7 (or 3.8):
+Now make sure that your virtualenv python is of version 3.7 (or 3.8):

 ```
 python -V